98juju98/CCJM/README.md

 - **Multiple Sheets To One DWG**: Exports a set of sheets into a single DWG file without title block.

-- **Center Of Gravity**: Places a family at the center of gravity of one or more selected elements.

 - **Your Saved Path**: Retrieve all your saved paths and hyperlinks from the DockablePane.

 - **Sum**: Adds the values of elements with the same parameter name (Volume, surface, length...).

+- **Join Elements**: Join elements (Roof, walls, colums, floor ...) in active view.

 - **Recollation Diaphragm Wall**: Creates a Delaunay triangulation on a vertical element from a DWG file containing points (one DWG per side of the triangulation).

+- **Center Of Gravity**: Places a family at the center of gravity of one or more selected elements.

 - **Information on this Document**: Exports various information about the current Revit document to Excel or TXT format.